PopChar X – Frequently Asked Questions

 - In the Activation tab, make sure that “Start PopChar at login” is disabled, then click "OK".

-- Select the "Quit" command from the action menu.
+- Select "Quit" from the gear-wheel menu.

 - Delete the PopChar application.